Food Science, A.S.

 Printer friendly version

 Food Science degrees are limited almost exclusively to land grant universities although some state universities do have Food Science Technology majors.
-The Associate in Science degree listed below would prepare students to complete the first two years of a bachelor's degree in a science option of a Food Science Degree program.
+The Associate of Science degree listed below would prepare students to complete the first two years of a bachelor's degree in a science option of a Food Science Degree program.
 The degree requirements listed below are based primarily on the requirements of the University of Minnesota and Minnesota State University, Mankato.
 The degree requirements for schools in Wisconsin (U of W-River Falls), North Dakota (NDSU), South Dakota (SDSU) and Iowa (Iowa State University) are very similar in the areas of communications and math/science.
 Calculus and Organic Chemistry requirements may vary, as well as social science, humanities, and physical education.
 This does not meet the MTC requirements.

-Students planning to attend the University of Minnesota are advised to complete the Associate in Arts degree and the MnTC.
+Students planning to attend the University of Minnesota are advised to complete the Associate of Arts degree and the MnTC.
 Students interested in this degree should choose the AS/Pre-professional Studies major on the application.

 |COURSE #||COURSE TITLE||CREDITS|